schulle4u/yellow-lightbox/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `LightboxNav` = Show navigation buttons in lightbox, true, false or auto
-`LightboxAutoplay` = Automatically play videos and audios upon opening the lightbox, true or false

 ## Acknowledgements

-This extension includes [Tobii 2.8.5 by Midzer](https://github.com/midzer/tobii).
+This extension includes [Tobii 3.0.0 by Midzer](https://github.com/midzer/tobii).
 Thanks for the good work!

 ## Developer